Article

 National nursing and midwifery job profile review

-NHS Staff Council's Job Evaluation Group review of the national job evaluation matching profiles for nursing and midwifery.
+Details of the NHS Staff Council's Job Evaluation Group (JEG) review of the national job evaluation matching profiles for nursing and midwifery.

 Following a request made by the Royal College of Nursing (RCN) and the Royal College of Midwifes (RCM) to the NHS Staff Council, the NHS Job Evaluation Group is undertaking a review of the national job matching profiles for nursing and midwifery (band 4 and above).
 The purpose of this review is to ensure that the profiles accurately reflect current nursing and midwifery practice, training, and role development.

-Between 29 April and 30 June 2024, the Job Evaluation Group (JEG) will be consulting on proposed revisions to the job evaluation matching profile for nursing and midwifery - bands 4, 5 and 6.
+Between 14 October and 15 December 2024, the Job Evaluation Group (JEG) will be consulting on proposed revisions to the job evaluation matching profiles for nursing and midwifery - bands 7 and above.

 JEG is inviting detailed responses and additional evidence that will be used to confirm or further amend the draft profiles before publication.